NoobKyle/ThinkLynk/about.markdown

 These are ideas of creations I would love to build out someday and I can document them here for future referencing.

-Take a look around and dont forget to reach out to me on Twitter.
+Take a look around and don't forget to reach out to me on Twitter.

 -